jefprisimont/API_Testing/README.md

     </script>
 </head>
 ```
-   - Conclusion: Negative testing was successful. create a new user has been successfully with not a valid body.
+   - Conclusion: Negative testing was successful.
+Get all users has been successfully with not a valid URL.

 **2. POST Request**
    - Goal: create a new user with not a valid body.